 The new guidance reflects Defra’s long-term goal to tighten up the (mis)classification of batteries throughout the compliance value chain.

-The updated guidance now states that if a battery could be "used within a wide variety of items(…)then it’s highly unlikely that it’s designed exclusively for industrial or professional use", and should therefore be classed as portable.
+For example, the new guidance states that if a battery could be "used within a wide variety of items(…)then it’s highly unlikely that it’s designed exclusively for industrial or professional use", and should therefore be classed as portable.

 Furthermore, the guidance also asserts that batteries containing a one-way valve safety mechanism and weighing under 4kg should also be classed as portable as they will necessarily be sealed, and therefore fall under the established portable battery definition.
 The guidance states that: